0xcire/Propel-CRM/README.md

 - Also had trouble initially wrapping my head around SQL aggregate functions when creating the analytics view

 - e2e testing strategy

   - hesitancy on exactly how to run tests in CI
   - initially recreated postgres / redis locally on docker compose which ran fine but could not pin down postgres 'fast shutdown request' issue
   - **Solution:** Took advantage of Neon's branching feature and built docker images mirror prod environments as close as possible

+- DB vs Redis for temp requests ( verify-email / account recovery )
+  - Without running tests, redis works perfectly
+  - However, when trying to e2e test these flows, it immediately became difficult to either parse emails or SCAN redis for tokens and run a `page.goto('/auth/recovery/${token}')` in playwright
+  - **Solution:** create a temp_requests table so I can query for tokens based off other data

 ## Notes